 A morning flight takes you to the colonial city of Cusco.
-Andean history comes alive in Cusco, and the day is yours to wander its narrow streets, tour nearby ruins and visit Qoricancha (the Inca's Temple of the Sun) with a guide.
+Andean history comes alive in Cusco, and the day is yours to wander its narrow streets, tour nearby ruins, and visit Qoricancha (the Inca's Temple of the Sun) with a guide.
 For the energetic, Cusco offers mountain biking, rafting and horseback riding!
-Travelers will also have the opportunity to visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
+Travelers also have the opportunity to visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.

 Your overland journey begins at 11,150 feet with an early departure from the highland city of Cusco.
 Today’s destination is the lush cloud forest region where the Andes fall away to the Amazon basin.
 This is a day of scenic drama and striking contrasts.
 You first visit a mountain wetland habitat teeming with migrant and local waterfowl, before crossing two mountain ranges between the Cusco valley and the Paucartambo valley, to a maximum altitude of 12,790 feet.
 Finally you follow a sinuous ribbon of highway on its plunge through an extraordinary world of forested cliffs, waterfalls and gorges.
-You will take leisurely stops to see mountain villages, a hilltop necropolis of chullpas (pre-Inca burial chambers), and the abrupt ridgetop of Ajanaco, which marks the final high point where the Andes begin their swoop into the Amazon basin.
-In clear weather you will see a breathtaking panorama of cloud forest and mountain giving way to the lowland rainforest plains far below us.
+Take leisurely stops to see mountain villages, a hilltop necropolis of chullpas (pre-Inca burial chambers), and the abrupt ridgetop of Ajanaco, which marks the final high point where the Andes begin their swoop into the Amazon basin.
+In clear weather you can see a breathtaking panorama of cloud forest and mountain giving way to the lowland rainforest plains far below.

 After a picnic lunch nearby, descend through the startling and rapid environmental transformations characteristic of the tropical Andes, passing from grassland and stunted trees through elfin forest, until you wind through a lush and magical world of overhanging trees, giant ferns, monster begonias, countless orchids and bromeliads, and a diverse and teeming birdlife.
-Your trip will make frequent spontaneous stops, perhaps spotting a brilliantly feathered quetzal, a trogon, or the wild turkey-like Guan.
-You will reach the comfortable Cock-of-the-Rock Lodge in the late afternoon, the best hour to visit the nearby viewing platform for the display ground, or “lek”.
+Your trip makes frequent spontaneous stops, perhaps spotting a brilliantly feathered quetzal, a trogon, or the wild turkey-like Guan.
+Reach the comfortable Cock-of-the-Rock Lodge in the late afternoon, the best hour to visit the nearby viewing platform for the display ground, or “lek”.
 This is usually the highlight of a long, full day; a chance to see Peru's dazzling national bird, the Cock-of-the-Rock, in full courting display.

-Rising early, you have a second chance to view the Cock-of-the-Rock display, and then scout for birds, and perhaps Brown Capuchin or Woolly monkeys along the nearby road.
+Rising early, you have a second chance to view the Cock-of-the-Rock display, and then scout for birds, and perhaps brown capuchin or woolly monkeys along the nearby road.
 Or you can take a secluded nature walk on a short trail loop to the river and back.
 After breakfast you continue your drive, as mountains give way to low rolling hills and farmland.
 At Patria, visit a plantation of coca grown legitimately for the Peruvian coca leaf market.

-You will reach Atalaya at midday, a tiny port where the Piñipiñi River meets the Alto Madre de Dios.
+Reach Atalaya at midday, a tiny port where the Piñipiñi River meets the Alto Madre de Dios.
 Now the lowland rainforest part of the journey begins.
-Rivers are the highways of the rainforest, and henceforth you will travel in large, comfortable dugout canoes shaded by canopy roofs and driven by powerful outboard motors.
+Rivers are the highways of the rainforest, and henceforth you travel in large, comfortable dugout canoes shaded by canopy roofs and driven by powerful outboard motors.
 During normal river conditions, arrive at the lodge in time for exploration and wildlife viewing – which may include toucans, kingfishers, a rare endemic hummingbird and a multitude of butterflies -- along one of its many forest trails.

 Follow the broad, rushing course of the Alto Madre de Dios river past the last foothills of the Andes.
 Pass the mouth of the Manu river, the gateway to the Manu National Park, and pause to stretch your legs and visit Boca Manu, the village a short way downriver.
 Visit the boatyards where local people build the dugout boats so essential to life on the river.